 How to Choose Your Sapphire

-Then again, we don’t believe in one strict standard of beauty.
-Our vision of beauty is always expanding and evolving, and truthfully, we’re a sucker for a gorgeous pastel sapphire – a soft minty green, a delectable teal, an ethereal lavender, or a baby petal pink.
+While we love a super saturated sapphire, we're also complete suckers for a gorgeous pastel sapphire – a soft minty green, a delectable teal, an ethereal lavender, or a baby petal pink.

-Whereas diamonds are examined for inclusions at 10x magnification, sapphires are held to a different standard.
-Because they’re formed alongside many trace minerals that easily get trapped inside the stone, it’s accepted that most sapphires will have slight flaws and inclusions.
+Sapphires are type 2 gems meaning they usually (but don't always) contain inclusions.
+Because they're formed alongside many trace minerals that easily get trapped inside the stone, it's accepted that almost every sapphire will have slight flaws and inclusions.

-If you do find a completely flawless sapphire, it’s most likely lab-created.
+Completely flawless sapphires are usually lab-created synthetic sapphires.
 Sapphires with near perfect clarity are extremely rare and staggeringly pricey.

 Blue bi-color emerald cut sapphire ring